suzanamelo-m/suzanamelo/content/posts/reflections-reinvent-2024/index.md

 tags = ['career growth', 'AWS', 'volunteering']
 +++

-# Reflections on AWS re:Invent 2024: Why You Don’t Need to Be Senior to Make a Difference in Tech

 ![AWS EMEA award](/img/EMEAaward.jpg)

 My first AWS re:Invent has truly been remarkable and filled with unforgettable moments.